-Appendix 3 - RKLT Filtering and Monitoring
+Appendix 3 - RKLT Filtering and Monitoring 2024 - 2025

-RKLT School: Meadowfield Primary School Accountability Senior Leader responsible: Andrew Smith DHT Filter provider: Talk Straight/Schools Broadband The filtering provider is a member of Interne t Watch Foundation (IWF).
-Y /N The filtering provider is signed up to Counte r-Terrorism Internet Referral Unit list (CTIRU).
-Y /N The filtering provider is blocking access to ill material (CSAM). legal content including child sexual abuse Y /N The filtering system is operational.
-Y/N The filtering system is up to date.
-Y /N The filtering system is applied to all users, ir ncluding guest accounts.
-Y /N school premises) owned devices.
-(Yes, provided devices are on Y /N The filtering system is applied to all devices using the school broadband connection.
-Y /N The filtering system filters all internet feeds, including any backup connections.
-The filtering system is age and ability appropeducational settings. oriate for the users and be suitable for Y /N The filtering system can handle multilingual and abbreviations. web content, images, common misspellings, Y/N The filtering system identify technologies an the filtering such as VPNs and proxy service • Y/N The filtering system provide alerts when any web content has been blocked.
-Y /N The filtering system can provide filtering on I mobile or app technologies.
-Y /N The filtering system can allow you to identify possible, the individual. device name or ID, IP address, and where Y/N The filtering system can allow you to identify the time and date of attempted access.
-Y /N The filtering system provides alerts when an y web content has been blocked.
-Y /N there is failure in the software or all there are perceived unreasonable or administrative tasks al Ild create unusual activity on the filtering logs Y/N
+RKLT School: Senior Leader responsible: OHT Filter provider: The filtering provider is a member of Internet t Watch Foundation (IWF).
+Y /N The filtering provider is signed up to Counter list (CTIRU). r-Terrorism Internet Referral Unit Y /N The filtering provider is blocking access to ill sexual abuse material (CSAM).
+Y/N The filtering system is operational.
+Y /N The filtering system is up to date.
+Y /N The filtering system is applied to all users, in Y/N The filtering system is applied to all school o devices are on school premises) Y /N The filtering system is applied to all devices connection.
+Y /N The filtering system filters all internet feeds, connections.
+Y /N The filtering system is age and ability approprotes suitable for educational settings. priate for the users and be Y/N

+The filtering system can handle multilingual web content, images, common misspellings, and abbreviations.
+Y /N The filtering system identify technologies and techniques that allow users to get around the filtering such as VPNs and proxy services and block them.
+Y /N The filtering system provide alerts when any web content has been blocked.
+Y /N The filtering system can provide filtering on mobile or app technologies.
+Y /N The filtering system can allow you to identify device name or ID, IP address, and where possible, the individual.
+Y /N The filtering system can allow you to identify the time and date of attempted access.
+Y /N The filtering system provides alerts when any web content has been blocked.
+Y /N All staff know how to report if: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Y